 Our professional services primarily consist of implementation, configuration and upgrade services provided to clients.
 These engagements are billed to clients either on a time and materials or milestone basis; revenues are recognized as invoiced or in proportion to the work performed, respectively.
 We expect the demand for our professional services to increase due to client growth and the need for implementation, upgrade, and migration services for new and existing clients.
 This demand will be affected by the mix of professional services that are provided by us versus provided by our third-party implementation partners.
-Our professional services are currently loss making (after allocated overhead costs for facilities and IT) and accounted for 13% of our total revenues during each of the three months ended September 30, 2022 and 2021.
+Our professional services are currently loss making (after allocated overhead costs for facilities and IT) and accounted for 14% and 13% of our total revenues during the nine months ended March 31, 2023 and 2022, respectively.